 Allergic reactions are one of beard oil’s most common side effects.
 And they can range from mild to severe.

-If you have sensitive skin, you may face the irritation caused by essential oils in the beard.
+If you have sensitive skin, you may face irritation caused by essential oils in the beard.
 The solution?
 Choose a beard oil free from synthetic fragrances and other harsh chemicals.

 And do a patch test before using any new beard oil on your face.
-Apply a small amount of the oil to your forearm and wait for 24 hours.
+Apply a small amount of the oil to your forearm and wait 24 hours.

 It should be safe to use if you don’t experience any reaction.